 - Discuss payment terms before the work begins

-Making sure your client knows what you expect from them from the start will prevent confusion further down the track.
-It also details your payment expectations from the offset.
+Making sure your client knows what you expect from them from the start will prevent confusion further down the line.
+It also details your payment expectations from the outset.

-Regularly update your records so the most up to date numbers are there when you need them – you’ll be less likely to miss something this way.
-It will help you keep on track of the budget, giving you plenty of time to let your client know what’s happening, rather than sending them a costly surprise at the end of the month!
+Keep your records up to date so that you can you let your client know what’s happening with plenty of time, rather than sending them a costly surprise at the end of the month.

-The last thing you want is for a delayed payment due to a complicated invoice.
-Be specific about the time frame, make sure you include a clear description of the work you’re charging for and include full details of how to make the payment – find out more about what needs to be included here.
+The last thing you want is for a payment to be delayed because of a confusing invoice.
+Be specific about the time frame, and make sure you add a clear description of the work you’re charging for.
+You should also include full details of how to make the payment – find out more about what needs to be included here.

 - Send your invoice as soon as possible

-The sooner a client gets an invoice, the sooner they can pay it!
-Sending invoices promptly also means the work in still in the clients mind, reducing the chance of a forgotten payment.
+The sooner a client gets an invoice, the sooner they can pay it.
+Sending invoices promptly also means the work is still in the client’s mind, reducing the chances of a forgotten payment.